dimitri-yatsenko/Database-Systems-for-Data-Science/Assign6.md

 # Queries with inner joins

 This is a group project.
-Query the `shared_groups` to find your teammates.
+Query the `shared_projects` to find your teammates.

 In this assignment, you will make queries from shared databases:
 1. Sakila database: `shared_sakila`